psychogun/psychogun.github.io/docs/freenas/Airdcpp-in-a-FreeNAS-iocage-jail.md

  1000 zanko         13  52   19 57528K 28520K uwait  10   0:01   0.05% airdcppd
 ```

 Basically, what you now want to do is open `screen` and run that command above and detach from the session.

+# Acknowledgments
+* #FreeBSD on irc.freenode.org